EOSIO/taurus-wasm-spec-tests/README.md

-# EOSIO WASM Spec Tests
+# EOSIO-Taurus WASM Spec Tests

-This repo provides a set of EOSIO unit tests that can be used to check a WASM Backend's conformance to the WebAssembly spec.
+This repo provides a set of EOSIO-Taurus unit tests that can be used to check a WASM Backend's conformance to the WebAssembly spec.

 ## Tests